 The story of recruitment in 2016 is one all about peaks and valleys: the peaks of the bullish market driving job growth combined with the valleys some hiring managers find themselves in when trying to locate quality talent.
-This made creative staffing trends a key focus for companies nationwide throughout the year.
+This made creative contract staffing trends a key focus for companies nationwide throughout the year.

 “As the employment market continues to tighten, it will become increasingly difficult for employers to find the quality, skilled candidates to meet their needs,” Joanie Courtney, senior vice president of global market insights at Monster, told the Society for Human Resource Management at the start of 2016.
 “Attracting and retaining talent will remain a challenge as top candidates experience an increase of competitive job offers, along with better salaries and opportunities.”